Trump names acting defense secretary with Hegseth not yet confirmed

 WASHINGTON (AP) — President Donald Trump has named an acting defense secretary because his choice to lead the Pentagon, Pete Hegseth, has not yet been confirmed by the Senate.

-Robert Salesses, deputy director of the Pentagon’s Washington Headquarters Service, will fill in as acting secretary of defense, two officials said, speaking on the condition of anonymity to discuss an announcement that was not yet public.
+Robert Salesses, deputy director of the Pentagon’s Washington Headquarters Service, will fill in as acting secretary of defense, and three other career Defense Department civilians will be filling in as acting heads of the Army, Navy and Air Force.

-To serve in the post, the incoming Trump administration needed a senior executive at the Pentagon who has already been confirmed by the Senate.
+To serve in the post s, the incoming Trump administration needed senior executives at the Pentagon who had already been confirmed by the Senate.
 Salesses is a retired Marine who served in the Gulf War and earned a Bronze Star.

 Hegseth could see his nomination advanced by the Senate Armed Services Committee as early as Monday, but because of the number of nominees that need to be approved, the full Senate may not take up his nomination until later this week.